 }

-It's given by realpos, above.
+The absolute play position is given by realpos, from the above example.
 If the application needs this expressed in seconds:

 The recording latency is generally zero, since the application is waiting and consuming the data immediately.

-Certain applications ask for the number of bytes left in the playback buffer assuming that sio_write(3) will not block if the program writes less than the space available in the buffer.
-This is wrong, but sometimes it's not desirable to fix the application so the buffer space used is calculated as follows:
+Certain applications ask for the number of bytes left in the playback buffer, assuming that sio_write(3) will not block if the program writes less than the space available in the buffer.
+This is wrong, but sometimes it's not desirable to change the application, so the available buffer space could be calculated as follows:

 void